olesya-wo/tami/README.md

 Control flow:

-`jump location or action name` - jump to location or action
+`jump <location or action name>` - jump to location or action
-`call location or action name` - call location or action as function
+`call <location or action name>` - call location or action as function
-Jump operator will just change current code position, call operator also add current address to call-stack.
+`jump` operator simply changes the current code position; `call` operator also adds the current address to call-stack
 Game starts from label `start`

 Conditions: